itsjustgiio/Minecraft-Mods/README.md

              	1.84

+Step 6 - Place all the mods into the folder

-Step 5 - Create a datapacks Folder where the mod folder is located
+Step 7 - Create a datapacks Folder where the mod folder is located

-Step 6 - Download the datapack
+Step 8 - Download the datapack

-Step 7 - Place the datapack into the newly created datapacks folder
+Step 9 - Place the datapack into the newly created datapacks folder

-Step 8 - Test Minecraft and add hunterprox1 on Minecraft
+Step 10 - Test Minecraft and add hunterprox1 on Minecraft